Filmmaker David Hambridge Produces Award-Winning ‘Kifaru’ Documentary

-What can you do with an NC State degree in communication?
+What can you do with an NC State degree in arts studies?
 Ask filmmaker David Hambridge.

-Hambridge (Film Studies ’09) is the director and cinematographer of Kifaru, a documentary about the world’s last male northern white rhinoceros and the caretakers tasked with keeping the animal alive.
+Hambridge (Art Studies-Film ’09) is the director and cinematographer of Kifaru, a documentary about the world’s last male northern white rhinoceros and the caretakers tasked with keeping the animal alive.
 Hambridge and the film’s producer and editor, Andrew Harrison Brown, spent four years working on the project, traveling back and forth between the United States and Kenya.

 Released in 2019, Kifaru has earned a handful of awards, including the Audience Award for Best Feature at the Full Frame Documentary Film Festival.